aces/Loris-MRI/docs/scripts_md/MRI.md

 Retrieves the candidate (CandID) for the given scanner.

-INPUT: the scanner ID and the database handle reference
+INPUTS: the scanner ID and the database handle reference

 RETURNS: the CandID or (if none exists) undef